mitolog/dtcgen/README.md

 # Contribution

-If any questions or issues araise, feel free to [put an new issue](https://github.com/Innovatube/dtcgen/issues).
+If any questions or issues araise, feel free to [add new issue](https://github.com/Innovatube/dtcgen/issues).

 ## LICENSE